delbusque/Restaurant/README.md

 ## Restaurant managing system

-## A node web application with react frontend part and express/mongodb backend part.
+### A Node.js web application with react frontend part and express/mongodb backend part.
 Existing functionalities:
  - Getting orders and listing them as different tables with open, paid and close status as registered user.
-### - Listings of stock items grouped by general as food or drinks and by type - for examples wine, beer, burgers, salads, etc. Registered users could edit or delete items.
+- Listings of stock items grouped by general as food or drinks and by type - for examples wine, beer, burgers, salads, etc. Registered users could edit or delete items.
-### - Message board for registered users, with edit and delete functionalities for message owners.
+- Message board for registered users, with edit and delete functionalities for message owners.
-### - List of all users.
+- List of all users.
-### - Account page with add/edit functionality for name and phone number after sign up.
+- Account page with add/edit functionality for name and phone number after sign up.

 #### - To run the project you need the whole project repository.